You are listening to the Sean Hannity Radio Show Podcast.

 And what happens?

-You are taking them in.
+You are taking them out.

 Oh, yeah.

-I know President Trump has talked about setting up a safe zone inside of Syria where they'll provide military support and safety and then food and medicine and supplies and cots and blankets and baby formula, um, which I think is a better alternative than allowing people to go to these other countries.
+I know President Trump has talked about setting up a safe zone inside of Syria where they'll provide military support and safety and then food and medicine and supplies and cots and blankets and baby formula, which I think is a better alternative than allowing people to go to these other countries.

-I think most people probably hope when the civil war is over, they get to go home.
+I think most people probably hope when the Civil War is over, they get to go home.

-Um but I I I do think that the Trump administration is understanding that you can't lead from behind anymore.
+But I do think that the Trump administration is understanding that you can't lead from behind anymore.

 I mean, it's just not possible.

-So very well said.
+It's so very well said.

-You know what's amazing.
+You know, it's amazing.

 Exactly.